Ask a Question

 Travel

-The meeting point for the trail is in Potes, on the edge of the Picos de Europa National Park.
+The meeting point for the trail is in Potes, and for the base ride, you will stay in one of the surrounding villages on the edge of the Picos de Europa National Park.
+We can confirm the exact location for you.

-The nearest airport is Santander in northern Spain, which is roughly a 1.5 hour drive from Potes.
-We can organise transfers from and back to Santander airport for you at an additional cost (please see itinerary for prices)
+The nearest airport is Santander in northern Spain, which is roughly a 1.5 hour drive.
+We can organise transfers from and back to Santander airport for you at an additional cost (please see the itineraries for prices) but generally recommend having your own car for the base programme.

 Itinerary & Pricing